strategicdata/pmhc-mds-spec/doc/include/definitions.rst

 Service Contact - Participants
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An indication of whether a Service Contact is provided to one or more clients and participants in the Service Contact.
+An indication of who participated in the Service Contact.

 :Field name: service_contact_participants